doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 whereas the Go describes *how* it achieves it:

-    for every value in range check if it is even if it is even multiply the total by the double the value
+    for every value in range check if it is even if it is even multiply the total by double the value

 I don't think there will ever be consensus on which is better but my personal preference is the former.
 Also note that the Python version